 A PATH WELL TRAVELED

-Women Beyond Borders: The Art of Building a Community
+Women Beyond Borders Catalog: The Art of Building a Community

 The remarkable trajectory of Women Beyond Borders traces a story of relationships amongst artists, colleagues, women, and friends.
 The small group of Santa Barbara artists who conceived this international art project in 1991 never could have imagined its subsequent journey and impact.

 I was lucky to have been one of the individuals who sat around a table in Lorraine Serena’s studio one winter evening to discuss the possibilities and challenges of launching a traveling exhibition that would bring together the work of women artists around the world the decision to build the project around the transformation of a small wooden box led to the initial distribution of 200 boxes to women in 15 countries.

-Like the collaborative process underlying the conceptualization of Women Beyond Borders, the inaugural “call for entries” Drew on relationships and contacts that the project founders, Lorraine Serana and Elena Siff, had with curators and Argus abroad.
+Like the collaborative process underlying the conceptualization of Women Beyond Borders, the inaugural “call for entries” Drew on relationships and contacts that the project founders, Lorraine Serena and Elena Siff, had with curators and Argus abroad.
 The 185 boxes that came back to Santa Barbara served as the foundation of Women Beyond Borders, which then began its travels to virtually every continent in the world.

 The stunning success of Women Beyond Borders lives in its ability to cross many borders— from local to global, personal to public, singular to collective.
 The accumulation of boxes is impressive by virtue of its scale: more than 800 artists have created and contributed boxes that have been exhibited in over 40 unique settings.
 These contributions attest to the strength of women’s voices and their enthusiastic responses to using a simple box as a vehicle for a highly individual statement.
 Exhibited together, The boxes are astonishing by virtue of their global reach, ethnic diversity, artistic variety, and expressive range.